Skip to main content

 Predictable.
 Affordable.

-The most common loan type is called a fixed-rate mortgage, and it means just that — your interest rate remains the same throughout the life of your loan.
-This makes budgeting easier because your monthly principal and interest stay the same.
-(It’s possible your monthly payment could change if your insurance or property taxes change.)
+Fixed-rate mortgages are the most common type of mortgage for a reason.
+Because the interest rate remains the same throughout the life of the loan, it makes budgeting easier because your combined monthly principal and interest stay the same.
+(It's worth noting that it is possible your monthly payment could change if your insurance or property taxes change.)

 The two most common fixed-rate mortgages are 15-year and 30-year mortgages.